Skip to main content

 Which testing frameworks does Tallence work with?

 We work with Jest and Vitest for JavaScript and TypeScript, pytest for Python, JUnit for Java, and Playwright and Cypress for end-to-end testing.
+We also test Android apps for real end-to-end tests between mobile phones (UEs).
 We recommend frameworks based on your existing stack.

 How much test coverage is enough?